The green hills of Earth part 1

 Apparently, we should also turn libration off.

 Well, for a start I have yet to find anywhere in Stellarium’s set up that allows libration to be turned off.
 He gets confused a lot about libration (or at least, his AI is inconsistent.
-In one post he’ll say it’s insignificant (usually when using a strawman argument to claim that ths is why his opponents claim a 15 degree change in elevation over the mission -
+In one post he’ll say it’s insignificant (usually when using a strawman argument to claim that this is why his opponents claim a 15 degree change in elevation over the mission -

 “Earth’s apparent position shifts by several degrees due to lunar libration”

-As an explanation as to why Earth is higher than his opponents are claiming.
+In his world it’s simultaneously hugely important and not important at all as an explanation as to why Earth is higher than his opponents are claiming.

 He also seems to be claiming that adding libration “double counts” Earth’s movement in the sky, because lunar longitude apparently relates to the sub-